TZstatsADS/Fall2017-project3-grp2/doc/a_note_on_contributions.md

   + Created the training, testing, and cross validation function for Random Forest.
 The cross validation function calculates and compares the cv errors and running time of various n_tree values.
   + Produced the PCA function and sample code for dimension reduction to a user-specified number of features.
+  + Ran cross-validation on Neural Net on PCA-processed SIFT, Random Forest with IBP, SIFT, and PCA-processed SIFT, resulting in classification accuracy of 70.7%, 70.4%, 74.7% and 79.3% respectively.
   + Created main.rmd.

 + Qingyun Lu: